How risky are IFISAs?

 IFISAs: understanding the risks

 The biggest risk of all is that the borrower(s) to whom you are lending default on their loan(s).
 Neither your capital nor returns are guaranteed by the platform.
 Additionally, there is the risk that the platform can go bust, with unknown consequences for your loans.
 There is no cover from the Financial Services Compensation Scheme (FSCS) in either case.

-All of the above is underpinned by meticulous credit underwriting, and robust credit models to ensure that only creditworthy borrowers are approved for loans.
-Additionally, Lending Works also has a back-up service in place with a third party, which, in the unlikely event that our platform ceases trading, will take over day-today operations to ensure that our loan book is unwound in an orderly manner, and that all outstanding loans reach maturity.
+The above is underpinned by meticulous credit underwriting, and robust credit models to ensure that only creditworthy borrowers are approved for loans.
+Additionally, Lending Works also has a back-up service in place with a third party, which, in the unlikely event that our platform ceases trading, will take over day-to-day operations to ensure that our loan book is unwound in an orderly manner and that all outstanding loans reach maturity.